-BI 667 Studies in Romans
+BI 667 Studies in Romans (See note above)

-BI 668 Studies in Corinthians
+BI 668 Studies in Corinthians (See note above)

 BI 669 Studies in Revelation

 BI 670 Johannine Theology

 A seminary type course investigating the theology of the canonical documents traditionally associated with John the Apostle: the Fourth Gospel, the Letters of John, and the Apocalypse.
 Consideration will be given to the background and formation of these writings, as well as the contribution each makes to areas of theology such as God the Father, Christology, Pneumatology, Ecclesiology, Soteriology, and Eschatology.